Metropolitan Accessibility …

 A Growing Economy…

 Queen Anne’s County’s private sector industries generate $1.2 billion in economic output, with a 2.2% job growth rate increase in the year 2016.
-Home to over 1,400 business establishments and several North American and corporate headquarters, Queen Anne’s County has been aggressive in retaining businesses with the support of private sector developers establishing business parks in beautiful settings.
+Home to over 1,400 business establishments and several North American and corporate headquarters, we have been aggressive in retaining businesses with the support of private sector developers establishing business parks in beautiful settings.

 An Agrarian Lifestyle…

 The northern portion of the county is comprised of small towns, and working farms.
 The county has consistently ranked in the top 3 counties in Maryland for the annual production of corn, wheat, and soybeans.
-These commodities are grown, principally, to support the commercial broiler industry.
 The agriculture industry in the county is lead by crop and grain production, large nursery operations, and commercial broiler production.
-Recently, there has been an increase in the number of wineries, breweries, and distilleries.
+Recently, we have seen an increase in the number of wineries, breweries, and distilleries.

 There are 530 farms operating in Queen Anne’s County, with 156,941 acres of agricultural production.
 The average size farm consists of 296 acres.
 Queen Anne’s County records 205,000 acres in agriculture use (2012 Census of Agriculture).